mrhblfx/fnbot/README.md

 host = "127.0.0.1"
 port = 9900
 post = 9901
-bot_qq = 123456789 # The QQ number of the robot you want to set up group_list = [123456,1234567] # Group number for robotics activities
+bot_qq = 123456789 # The QQ number of the QQ bot you want to set up. group_list = [123456,1234567] # The qq group number that can use QQ bot function.
 ```

 ## The default file tree: